 - your household income is £20,817 or less

-- if there are other young people in your household who are under 16 and are eligible for Child Benefit and your household income is less than £23,077
+- if there are other young people in your household who are under 16 and are eligible for Child Benefit and your household income is £23,077 or less

-- if there are other young people in your household who are aged 16-20, in full time education and are eligible for Child Benefit and your household income is less than £23,077.
+- if there are other young people in your household who are aged 16-20, in full time education and are eligible for Child Benefit and your household income is £23,077 or less.

 If you are already receiving EMA, the SFW team will write to you (normally before the end of July) regarding your EMA award for the next academic year.